LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseArticles.md

     * **Context Intents**: Deprecated.
     * **Output Context**: Deprecated.
     * **Followup Question**: Deprecated.
-    * **Content link**: Use this field to send a *hyperlink*.
+    * **Content**: Use this field to send a *hyperlink*.
 Enter the URL here, and then configure the bot with the Knowledge Base integration accordingly.
 For help, see the next section.
-    * **Audio link**:  Use this field to send an *audio* file.
+    * **Audio**:  Use this field to send an *audio* file.
 Enter the URL here, and then configure the bot with the Knowledge Base integration accordingly.
 For help, see the next section.
-    * **Image link**: Use this field to send an *image*.
+    * **Image**: Use this field to send an *image*.
 Enter the URL here, and then configure the bot with the Knowledge Base integration accordingly.
 For help, see the next section.
-    * **Video link**: Use this field to send a *video*.
+    * **Video**: Use this field to send a *video*.
 Enter the URL here, and then configure the bot with the Knowledge Base integration accordingly.
 For help, see the next section.

 4. Click **Save**.